antipa/lensless3D/README.md

 #
 3D lensless deconvolution code

+Currently this code is intended to run on a gpu with matlab's parallel computing toolbox.
+If you want to run without a gpu, you may need to remove the gpuArray calls that show up in the code.
+I have not tested this on a cpu!!

 This code deconvolve a 3D volume from a single 2D measurement.
 It contains the forward and adjoint operators, as well as nonnegative soft thresholding.
 It is intended to be used in a proximal gradient descent scheme.
 It requires having a depth-dependent on-axis PSF stored in a 3D array where the x and y dimensions are dimensions